Billings police investigating after man injured during Avenue D parking lot shooting

-A 34-year-old man was shot early Sunday morning while he was in a parking lot on the 1600 block of Avenue D when someone began shooting at a group of people, according to a social media post from the Billings Police Department.
+A 34-year-old man was shot early Sunday morning in a parking lot on the 1600 block of Avenue D when someone fired a gun at a group of people, according to a social media post from the Billings Police Department.

 Police say the injured man was not involved in a disturbance that preceded the shooting and that he had been in the parking lot area when one of the rounds struck him.